appuio/techlab/labs/07_troubleshooting_ops.md

 $ oc logs -p [POD]
 ```

-With Openshift an EFK (Elasticsearch, Fluentd, Kibana) stack is delivered, which collects, rotates and aggregates all log files.
+With OpenShift an EFK (Elasticsearch, Fluentd, Kibana) stack is delivered, which collects, rotates and aggregates all log files.
 Kibana allows logs to be searched, filtered and graphically edited.
 For more information and an optional Lab see [here](../additional-labs/logging_efk_stack.md).

 ## Task: LAB7.3 Port Forwarding

 OpenShift 3 allows us to forward any port from our workstation to the pod.
-This is useful to use admin-consoles, databases etc. which should not be exposed towards the internet.
-In contrast to Openshift 2 the portforwarding is tunneled through the same HTTPS-connection as the Openshift Client (`oc`) uses.
-This is useful if there are restrictive firewalls and/or proxies between your workstation and Openshift.
+This is useful to use admin consoles, databases etc., which should not be exposed towards the internet.
+In contrast to OpenShift 2 the portforwarding is tunneled through the same HTTPS-connection as the OpenShift client (`oc`) uses.
+This is useful if there are restrictive firewalls and/or proxies between your workstation and OpenShift.

 Excercise: Access the Spring Boot Metrics from [Lab 4](04_deploy_dockerimage.md).